gocircuit/circuit/README.md

 The received message will be produced on the standard output of the command above.

+### Example: Listen on server join and leave announcements ###

+The circuit provides two special element types `@join` and `@leave`, called _subscriptions_.
+Their job is to notify you when new circuit servers join the systems or others leave it.
+Both of them behave like receive-only channels.

+	circuit mk@join /X88550014d4c82e4d/watch/join
+	circuit mk@leave /X88550014d4c82e4d/watch/leave

+The join subscription delivers a new message each time a cicruit server joins the system.
+The received message holds the anchor path of the new server.

+	circuit recv /X88550014d4c82e4d/watch/join

+Similarly, the leave subscription delivers a new message each time a circuit server disappears from the system.

+	circuit peek /X88550014d4c82e4d/watch/join

 ## Be creative ##

 The circuit allows for unusual flexibilities in process orchestration.